 Digital Concert Hall

-Since the start of the Digital Concert Hall, more than 380,000 classical music lovers have registered to experience outstanding concerts.
+Since the start of the Digital Concert Hall, 430,000 classical music lovers have registered to experience outstanding concerts.

 “We have a common maxim: passion to perform.
 Whether it is music or business, the interplay of skill, enthusiasm and discipline leads to special achievements.”